milvus-io/milvus/docs/design_docs/index_design.md

 deleted from the MetaTable.

 When IndexCoordinate receives a query index status request from other components, first check whether the corresponding index task is marked for deletion in the MetaTable.
-If marked for deletion, the return index does not exist, otherwise it returns the index information
+If marked for deletion, the return index does not exist, otherwise, it returns the index information

 ## 8.3 Feature Design